The Brou\'e invariant of a $p$-permutation equivalence: Introduction

+\begin{remark} (a) Splendid Rickard equivalences and $p$-permutation equivalences between block algebras of $\calO G$ with abelian defect groups and their Brauer correspondents are expected to exist according to Brou\'e's {\em abelian} defect group conjecture, but they are known not to exist for general defect groups.
+Therefore, Theorem~\ref{thm app} cannot be a general tool for proving the (refinements of the) Alperin-McKay Conjecture.

+(b) For blocks with cyclic defect groups, Isaacs and Navarro proved in \cite{IN} that (\ref{eqn INB}) and a weaker version of (\ref{eqn IND}) hold.
+Turull proved in \cite{Turull2008} that for the same blocks a weaker version of (\ref{eqn T}) holds, which takes Schur indices over $\QQ_p$ into account.
+More precisely, it was shown that there exists a bijection between $\Irr_0(\calO Gb)$ and $\Irr_0(\calO Hc)$ preserving the invariants $\QQ_p(\chi)$, and the order of $h(\chi)$ in $\QQ/\ZZ$.
+Turull proved in \cite{Turull2013} that a slightly weaker version of (\ref{eqn T}) holds for arbitrary blocks when $G$ is $p$-solvable.
+In Turull's result the invariant $h(\chi)\in\QQ/\ZZ$ is replaced by its order in $\QQ/\ZZ$, which is also the Schur index of $\chi$ over $\QQ_p$.

+(c) Kessar and Linckelmann in \cite{KessarLinckelmann} and Huang in \cite{Huang2021} proved that there exists a splendid Rickard equivalence between blocks over $\ZZ_p$ with cyclic defect groups and Klein four group and their Brauer correspondents.
+Thus, by Theorem~\ref{thm app}(c), we obtain the new result that the refined version (\ref{eqn T}) of the Alperin-McKay Conjecture holds for all blocks with cyclic and Klein four defect groups. \end{remark}

 The paper is arranged as follows.
 Theorem~\ref{thm main} is proved in Section~\ref{sec proof of main theorem}.
 The proof uses properties of $p$-permutation equivalences and the notion of extended tensor products of bimodules, a construction first introduced by Bouc in \cite{Bouc2010b}.
 In Section~\ref{sec bimodules} we recall this construction, prove that it can be realized as a biset operation, and prove Theorem~\ref{thm module new formula}, a formula for the extended tensor product of induced modules, which is used in the proof of Theorem~\ref{thm main}.
 Section~\ref{sec bimodules} uses the language of bisets which we introduce in Section~\ref{sec bisets} following \cite{Bouc2010a}.
 There, we also define the notion of an extended tensor product for bisets, and prove a formula for bisets, analogous to Theorem~\ref{thm module new formula} for modules.
+Finally, Theorem~\ref{thm app} is proved as an application of Theorem~\ref{thm main} in Section~\ref{sec application}.